 Contest-U is sponsored by the SMC

 Mike (W9MR) – Contest Station Building for the Beginner: We all start somewhere.
-Things to consider when planning out your contest operating station.
+Things to consider when planning your contest operating station.
 Many things to think about are very obvious, some aren’t as obvious until they become an issue.

 Craig (K9CT) – Contest Operating: Every detail is important.
 We will cover the basics and the terms used by contesters to get you up to speed.